Green Hammerton, York, North Yorkshire

 The more recent adaptation of the chapel has involved the introduction of pitch pine pews facing towards a modern timber altar at the liturgical east end.

-Architect: Original architect not established; redesigned by Derek Walker
+Architect: Not established; redesigned by Derek Walker

 Original Date: 1961